Manuel-GG-89/serverless-cqrs-es-core/README.md

 Let's see a simple flow of a Client - Server interaction.
-Consider that the client is a front-end server (ssr) that interacts through a graphql api with the Core of the system asynchronously, without blocking the user's UI (perhaps using a feature like React's Suspense)
+Consider that the client is a front-end server (ssr) that interacts through a graphql api with the Core of the system asynchronously, without blocking the user's UI (perhaps using a feature like React Suspense or similar)

 Happy path of a generic event.
 Pseudo Code:
 ```